Finding Positive Resolutions In Child Custody Matters

 The court will need to have convincing evidence of the danger to your child, and an attorney can help you understand what evidence is compelling and what evidence is not.
 Your petition has a high hill to climb, but with the right help, you can succeed.

-Prioritize your children’s best interest while seeking the parenting schedule that is best for you.
-Schedule a free consultation with Harry Lewis Co., LPA, to discuss you and your children’s futures.
+Schedule a free consultation with Harry Lewis Co., LPA, to discuss your and your children’s futures.
 Reach our lawyer by calling 614-721-6175 or by using our online contact form.